sas4n/hubinit_assignment/README.md

 ##### Pages details

-- the admin uri for **"blog"** " list : /admin/blogs/blog/
-- the admin uri for **"blog"** " add :/admin/blogs/blog/add
 - the front page uri for **"blog"** list : /blogs/list
 - the front page uri for **"blog"** add :/blogs/add
-- the / uri should just contain the index.html content located in the **carousel folder** within this repo and nothing else
+- the / uri should just contain the index.html content located in the **carousel folder** within this repo and nothing else .

 ##### Field details